 Exchange coins and banknotes

-At Banco de Portugal's cash offices you can exchange banknotes in escudos as well as damaged banknotes.
+At Banco de Portugal’s cash offices, you can exchange valid banknotes in escudos as well as damaged banknotes.
 You may also exchange banknotes and coins for different denominations.

 Banco de Portugal

-- The sender must be identified (name, address, telephone number and/or e-mail address) and must provide the details required for the bank transfer (IBAN, for bank accounts domiciled in Portugal, or SWIFT CODE and any other bank details needed, for bank accounts domiciled abroad).
+2. The sender must be identified (ID card/passport number, address, telephone number and/or e-mail address) and must provide the details required for the bank transfer (IBAN, for accounts domiciled in Portugal, or SWIFT CODE and any other bank details needed, for bank accounts domiciled abroad).

-Banknotes in escudos may also be exchanged for euro banknotes and/or coins at Banco de Portugal cash offices, up to 20 years after they have been withdrawn from circulation.
+Banknotes in escudos may also be exchanged for euro banknotes and/or coins at Banco de Portugal cash offices, up to 20 years after they have been withdrawn from circulation (see the collection term expiry dates).
 The deadline for exchanging escudo coins passed on 31 December 2002.

 A valid banknote in escudos that is damaged or mutilated may be exchanged for euro banknote(s) and/or coin(s) in the following situations: